-A: Our first priority is, of course, safety.
 Operating any wilderness therapy program is complex.
-Open Sky is unique in that we have not only a base camp model but a dual base camp model, with operations in Colorado during the spring and summer, and in Utah during the fall and winter.
+Open Sky is unique in that we have not only a base camp model but a dual base camp model, with operations in the mountains of Colorado during the spring and summer and in the canyon country of Utah during the fall and winter.
 Achieving the benefits and success of this model takes a great deal of foresight and careful planning.
 There are unique challenges to managing two base camps, but the experience and competence of each person on the Operations Team allow us to take on these challenges successfully.

 The Four Corners Region is ideal for a wilderness therapy program because the weather is mild.
 It makes Open Sky’s location unique and is advantageous to the safety and goals of wilderness therapy.
-As we all know, however, weather has an inherent degree of unpredictability.
-Though we can’t perfectly anticipate the elements, we can ensure we are prepared for whatever comes our way.
-We do this through regular, mandatory trainings and in-services, risk management planning, and through our relationships with gear and clothing vendors, public land managers, and local experts on our region.
-Our systems are very dialed in, thanks to Open Sky’s dozen years in operation and the extensive experience and expertise of our Field and Operations Program leadership.
+Though we can’t perfectly predict the elements, we actively anticipate and prepare for whatever may come our way.
+We do this through regular, mandatory trainings and in-services, risk management planning, and close relationships with gear and clothing vendors, public land managers, and local experts on our region.
+Our systems are very dialed in, thanks to Open Sky’s dozen+ years in operation and the extensive experience and expertise of our Field and Operations Program leadership.

-A: We have developed extensive and long-term relationships with several different vendors who understand our unique needs.
+Open Sky has developed extensive and long-term relationships with several different vendors who understand our unique needs.
 These vendors are dedicated to supporting the work we do so that our students and staff have the proper gear for changing weather conditions.
-When we purchase gear, we work directly with the manufacturers or with local Durango retailers like Backcountry Experience, which has been in business for nearly three decades.
-This shop’s owner and employees have insight and expertise specific to our region and company needs.
-Their knowledgeable staff walks us through the technical specifications of the gear and equipment we purchase.
-For example, one of their employees recently conducted an in-service to train our team on properly fitting students for hiking boots, as hiking is an essential aspect to our program and properly-fitted boots are critical.
+When we purchase gear, we work directly with the manufacturers or with local Durango retailers who have been in business for decades, with insight and expertise specific to our region and company needs.
+These gear experts walk us through the technical specifications of everything we purchase.
+For example, our team is trained on properly fitting students for hiking boots, as properly-fitted hiking boots are critical to daily programming.

 We also work directly with reputable manufacturers to evaluate, select, and purchase quality gear.
 Though the manufacturers have their own standard testing processes, we also have our staff test much of the gear out in the field, to make sure it lives up to our expectations and requirements before we add it to our standard-issue gear package.
 We continuously evaluate what we use and test items that have the potential for being even better.